 In this section, we gave simple first order models relating the average path duration to the throughput and overhead of reactive protocols.
-However, from section 7.1, for our simulations, we observed that the average path duration is directly proportional to the transmission range R and inversely proportional to the number of hops h and average relative speed V. Thus, our first order models also relate the protocol throughput and overhead to several factors including the transmission range, the average number of hops in the path, the relative speed of the mobility model used.
+However, from section VI-D, for our simulations, we observed that the average path duration is directly proportional to the transmission range R and inversely proportional to the number of hops h and average relative speed V. Thus, our first order models also relate the protocol throughput and overhead to several factors including the transmission range, the average number of hops in the path, the relative speed of the mobility model used.
 Thus, this entire approach has given us a greater understanding of the impact of mobility and other factors on protocol performance.

-8. CONCLUSIONS & FUTURE WORK
+VIII.
+CONCLUSIONS & FUTURE WORK

 We proposed an approach for a deeper understanding of the effect of mobility on MANET routing protocols.
 To begin with, this approach examined the detailed statistics (including PDFs) of link and path duration across a rich set of mobility models.
 For small velocities, these PDFs were observed to have a multi-modal distribution across some of the models used.
 This observation showed the impact of the traffic pattern on the path duration PDF.
 For moderate and high velocities, across the mobility models used in our study, it was observed that the path duration PDFs for paths of two or more hops can be approximated by an exponential distribution which is parameterized by the relative speed of the mobility model, the transmission range of the node and the number of hops in the path.
-We also proposed simple analytical models that show that the reciprocal of the average path duration is strongly correlated with the throughput and overhead of reactive routing protocols.
+We proposed simple analytical models that show that the reciprocal of the average path duration is strongly correlated with the throughput and overhead of reactive routing protocols.
 Simulations for DSR seemed to confirm this relationship.
+We also illustrated how the path duration PDF can be related to detailed protocol mechanisms by analytically deriving the non-propagating cache hit ratio of DSR in the freeway model.
+Our model concurred with the simulation results in a related study.